 By the time you visit a bunion surgeon Dr. Solomon you may have exhausted conservative measures and are already considering minimally invasive bunion removal surgery.

 It is important to not rush into surgical correction without a thorough work up with a podiatrist Dr. Solomon or bunion doctor who will recommend a customized solution to your problem.
-A leading podiatrist in NYC Dr. Solomon can diagnose your bunion condition and tell you if minimal incision bunion surgery is a good option.
+A leading podiatrist Dr. Solomon can diagnose your bunion condition and tell you if minimal incision bunion surgery is a good option.